dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - he was worried that she was too highly regarded, too protected.
     - that the people around her were often just trying to curry favor
     - and that being around this kind of behavior distorted her perception, as it would anyone's
+      - that's a curse of power & celebrity
 - in the course of talking to her, he unintentionally teaches her a bit of magic and she catches on too fast
   - he begins to worry that he'll get in trouble.  or worse, she will.
   - he hesitates to tell her, but decides he must. she has to learn to control it, or it could bring trouble